elotroalex/chiens/_texts/translation.md

 - {: .prose} What a thread stretched over the forests, rivers, swamps, tongues and big cats!
 - I do not have the gift of theft.
-- I do not have a mother - I do not have a past.
+- I do not have a mother—I do not have a past.
 - I filled up to oblivion, dust and insults, the well
 - my navel's stepmother.